-This is a Level 2 Strategic Flood Risk Assessment (SFRA) site screening report for the Sheffield City Council (SCC) Local Plan Site S03004.
+This is a Level 2 Strategic Flood Risk Assessment (SFRA) site screening report for the Sheffield City Council (SCC) Local Plan Site S04030.
 The content of this Level 2 SFRA site screening report assumes the reader has already consulted the 'SCC Level 1 SFRA' (2022) and read the 'SCC Level 2 SFRA Main Report' (2024) and is therefore familiar with the terminology used in this report.

-1.1 Site S03004
+1.1 Site S04030

-- Location: Land to the west of Moor Valley, S20 5BB - Existing site use: Largely agriculture, several commercial buildings present - Existing site use vulnerability: Less vulnerable - Proposed site use: Housing - Proposed site use vulnerability: More vulnerable - Site area: 13.9 hectares - Proposed development impermeable area: 7.4 hectares - Watercourse: Ochre Dike (ordinary watercourse) - EA model: N/A - Summary of requirements from scoping stage: - o Assessment of the potential risk from the unmodelled watercourse - Assessment of surface water flood depths and hazards based on the EA's national Risk of Flooding from Surface Water dataset - Assessment of all other sources of flood risk
+- Location: Land to the west of Moss Way, S20 5AS - Existing site use: Agriculture - Existing site use vulnerability: Less vulnerable - Proposed site use: Housing - Proposed site use vulnerability: More vulnerable - Site area: 14.85 Ha - Proposed development impermeable area: 10.2 Ha - Watercourse: Unnamed tributary to Ochre Dike (unmodelled) - Summary of requirements from scoping stage: - Assessment of surface water flood depths and hazards based on the EA's national Risk of Flooding from Surface Water dataset - Assessment of all other sources of flood risk